-With immense growth in the expense and complexity of clinical research over the past decade, outsourcing overseas has become an attractive option to streamline costs, timelines, and patient recruitment.
+With the immense growth in the expense and complexity of clinical research over the past decade, outsourcing overseas has become an attractive option to streamline costs, timelines, and patient recruitment.
 Regulatory harmonization initiatives have helped facilitate multi-regional clinical trials, and many countries now provide incentives to make them more enticing research destinations.
 Take a look at this:

 • Outsourcing to Asia-Pacific (APAC) has become a major trend: The CRO market in APAC is now the fastest growing in the world, and the number of clinical trials in China skyrocketed 451% between 2010 and 2017.